Andrew3000s/telegram_freestorage_poc/README.md

 Remember, this is a proof-of-concept project and may not implement all security best practices required for a production environment.
 Use caution when deploying this bot, especially in scenarios involving sensitive data.

-## Usage

-1. **Start the bot and backend:** Follow the installation instructions above.
-2. **Add files to the monitored folders:** The bot will automatically detect, process, and upload any new or modified files in the specified directories.
-3. **Access the Web Interface:** Open a web browser and go to `http://127.0.0.1:5000/` (or the address where your Flask backend is running) to monitor the bot's activity, view file history, download files, and manage settings.

 ## Images